 Surgical technologists work as members of a healthcare team alongside doctors, surgeons, and nurses.
-Employment of surgical technologists is projected to grow 30 percent from 2012 to 2022, much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of surgical technologists is projected to grow 30 percent from 2012 to 2022, much faster than the average for all occupations.

 Surgical technologists wear scrubs (special sterile clothing) while they are in the operating room.
 Their work may be physically demanding, as they may be on their feet for long periods.
 Surgical technologists may also need to help move patients or lift heavy trays of medical supplies.

 - High school graduate or high school equivalency diploma

 $50 application fee

 *Successful completion of a general Biology course within (5) years of application to the program with a final grade of "C" or above is required to apply to the program.
 The requirement is based on the principle that this will help a student to be better prepared to meet the demands of the program.